 A 403b account basically has the same rules as a 401k and is a common option for government employees and those working for nonprofit organizations.
 The maximum annual contribution is also $18,000 for 2015 and 2016.
-In these accounts, you’ll use payroll deductions to make pre-tax contributions and then pay taxes upon withdrawal.
-Just like with a 401k, you’ll face a 10% penalty for early withdrawal.
+In these accounts, you use payroll deductions to make pre-tax contributions and then pay taxes upon withdrawal.
+Just like with a 401k, you face a 10% penalty for early withdrawal.

 A Savings Incentive Match Plan for Employees, or SIMPLE IRA, is an option that many small businesses use because they’re less expensive to maintain.
-These accounts are similar to traditional IRAs in that you’ll contribute money pre-tax and then pay tax when you withdraw.
+These accounts are similar to 401ks in that you contribute money pre-tax and then pay tax when you withdraw.
 Employees are allowed to contribute up to $12,500 annually for 2015 and 2016, and employers are generally required to match each dollar of an employee’s contribution up to 3% of salary.
-But if you need to withdraw money early and your account hasn’t been open for more than two years, then your penalty is 25% instead of 10% (in addition to income tax on the withdrawal amount).
+But if you need to withdraw money early and your account hasn’t been open for more than two years, your penalty is 25% instead of 10% (in addition to income tax on the withdrawal amount).

-If you run your own business, you’ll look for a low-cost, easy-to-manage option, like a Simplified Employee Pension IRA, or SEP-IRA.
-A SEP-IRA is an affordable way to set money aside for retirement if you’re self employed or if you run a business with a small group of employees.
-These accounts follow the same rules and withdrawal penalties as a traditional IRA.
+A SEP-IRA is a low-cost, easy-to-manage way to set money aside for retirement if you’re self employed or run a business with a small group of employees.
+These accounts follow similar rules and withdrawal penalties as a traditional IRA.
 However, as an employer, you’re able to contribute up to 25% of your income (or your employee’s income) to a SEP – the dollar amount cannot exceed $53,000 for 2015 or 2016.

 Exemptions to the Withdrawal Penalty

-Warnings about withdrawal penalties are all over retirement account paperwork, so the fees will be no surprise.
-But you can get surprised by some of the things that may force you to tap into your retirement accounts early.
-Depending on the circumstances, you might be able to avoid the 10% or 25% hit.
-The rules differ depending on the account type; here, we’ve laid out all of the situations in which you will be exempt from any tax penalties.
+Warnings about withdrawal penalties are all over retirement account paperwork, so the fees should be no surprise.
+Fortunately, however, there are a few exceptions that allow you to avoid the 10% (or in some cases 25%) penalty hit.
+The rules differ depending on the account type.
+What follows are situations in which you could be exempt from any tax penalties.

 IRA/SEP-IRA/SIMPLE IRA Withdrawal Exemptions

-- If you have a Roth IRA, you’re in luck – you can withdraw your contributions to a Roth IRA at any time without paying taxes or fees.
-However, if you want to withdraw earnings from a Roth (you’ve already withdrawn the total contributions amount) or make withdrawals from a traditional type IRA, you’ll likely pay a penalty unless you also fulfill one of the conditions below.
+If you have a Roth IRA, you’re in luck – you can withdraw your contributions to a Roth IRA at any time without paying taxes or penalty fees.
+However, if you want to withdraw earnings from a Roth (you’ve already withdrawn the total contributions amount) or make withdrawals from a traditional type IRA, you’ll likely pay a penalty unless you also meet one of the conditions below.

 - IRA Rollover.
-You won’t be liable for taxes or penalties in completing a direct rollover to another IRA, transferring some or all of the money from one IRA account to another without really taking possession of the money.
+You won’t be liable for taxes or penalties in completing a direct rollover to another IRA – transferring some or all of the money from one IRA account to another without taking possession of the money.
 As of January 1, 2015, however, the IRS only allows taxpayers to make one rollover per year.

 - Payout and Deposit.
 A lump sum payout from an IRA that you deposit into another IRA within 60 days won’t result in penalties or taxes.

 - Specified College Expenses.
 Paying for college expenses for yourself or a dependent (only qualified expenses are eligible) with withdrawals may not result in penalties.

 - New Home Purchase.
-You won’t be penalized if you use up to $10,000 to purchase a home, if you haven’t owned a home over the past two years, with the limitation of a $10,000 lifetime maximum for this exception.
+You won’t be penalized if you use up to $10,000 to purchase a home, if you haven’t owned a home over the past two years.
+There is a $10,000 lifetime maximum for this exception.

 - IRS Levies.
-Funds withdrawn to pay levies by the IRS to pay off your tax debts.
+Funds withdrawn to pay levies by the IRS to pay off your tax debts won’t be penalized.

 401k/403b Withdrawal Exemptions

-- Completing a direct rollover to an IRA, or getting a lump sum payout that you deposit into an IRA within 60 days won’t be penalized or taxed.
+- IRA Rollover or Deposit.
+A direct rollover to an IRA, or a lump sum payout that you deposit into an IRA within 60 days won’t be penalized or taxed.

 - Divorce.
-Withdrawals made following the rules of a divorce decree or separation agreement (also known as a qualified domestic relations court order).
+Withdrawals made following the rules of a divorce decree or separation agreement (also known as a qualified domestic relations court order) won’t be penalized.

 Substantially Equal Periodic Payments

 If you retire early or need to tap your retirement account before the penalty-free age of 59 1/2, one little-known way to avoid incurring penalties is to set up “substantially equal periodic payments.”
-The IRS lets you give yourself an annual salary, as long as you are spreading the withdrawals over your entire life (the annual amount is determined by an actuarial formula).
-Under this arrangement, you’ll withdraw amounts each year that are roughly the same year to year, and the schedule spans the rest of your life expectancy.
-Each year, the IRS publishes life expectancy tables to determine the number of years you’ll need to cover, and they’ll also help you account for expected continued growth in your account.
+The IRS lets you give yourself an annual salary, so to speak, without penalty.
+However, withdrawals must be spread over your entire life (the annual amount is determined by an actuarial formula).
+Under this arrangement, you withdraw amounts each year that are roughly the same, and the schedule spans your life expectancy.
+Each year, the IRS publishes life expectancy tables to determine the number of years you’ll need to cover.
+The IRS also helps you account for continued growth or decline (from investments) in your account.

 Required Minimum Distributions

-While drawing from your account too soon can come with penalties, the IRS also has rules that prevent you from taking disbursements too late as well.
-Required minimum distributions (RMDs) are payments that you must take from your retirement account after a certain age.
-For almost all accounts, RMDs start during the year when you turn 70 1/2.
+While drawing from your account too soon can result in penalties, the IRS also has rules that prevent you from taking distributions too late as well.
+Required minimum distributions (RMDs) are withdrawals you must make the year you turn 70 1/2.
 One exception is a Roth IRA, which doesn’t have RMDs and does not require withdrawals until after the death of the owner.

 The amount of your RMD will depend on your age, marital status, and the total value of all of your retirement accounts.
 The IRS publishes tables annually that list the required minimums.
-If you have more than one retirement account, you will need to determine how much you need to take from each account.
-You may not turn around and deposit the withdrawals into another retirement account, but you can move the funds to an interest-bearing savings account like ING Dirct or Ally Bank.
+If you have more than one retirement account, you need to determine how much you have to take from each account.
+You may not turn around and deposit the withdrawals into another retirement account, but you can move the funds to an interest-bearing savings account like Ally Bank.

-In the event that you inherit an IRA, 401k, or other retirement account from someone who was not your spouse, you can choose to either withdraw the entire amount within five years of the original owner’s death or you can take required minimum distributions over your entire lifetime.
-Taking the entire amount will mean a huge tax hit, so many people choose to take RMDs to spread out the tax burden.
+In the event that you inherit an IRA, 401k, or other retirement account from someone who was not your spouse, you can choose to either withdraw the entire amount within five years of the original owner’s death, or you can take required minimum distributions over your entire lifetime.
+Taking the entire amount means a huge tax hit, so many people choose to take RMDs to spread out the tax burden.
 (When a spouse inherits, he or she can often take ownership of the account and follows different rules.)